jarvi652/python-voice-chat/README.md

 # python-voice-chat
-python client/server voice chat encrypted using AES algorithm, runs on TCP uses MACaddress as key
+python client/server voice chat uses pyaudio library to record and encrypts the sound file  using AES algorithm.
+TCP protocol is the transmission protocol.